Celebrations

 Webcast

 This parade is presided over by the President of India.
-Chief Guest this year was the president of France Mr. Emmanuel Macron.
+President of the European Council Mr Antonio Costa and President of the European Commission Ursula von der Leyen was the Chief Guests for the Republic Day Parade (RDP) 2026.
 One of the main functions of the Republic Day Parade is to honor the martyrs who have sacrificed their lives for the country and to bestow bravery awards upon military personnel and citizens.
 The Pradhan Mantri Rashtriya Bal Puraskar (PMRBP) is presented to children who have demonstrated exceptional abilities and outstanding achievements across seven categories (Bravery, Art & Culture, Environment, Innovation, Science & Technology, Social Service and Sports).

 Beating Retreat Ceremony